 Option 2: GNUWin32

 While Cygwin is great for compiling your own tools many of us are not programmers but may like to use certain tools that are normally only available to any UNIX like OS such as Linux, BSD and others.
-GNUWin32 aims to solve this by focusing on a collection of GNU utilities which have being successfully ported to the Windows platform, this is somewhat limiting compared to Cygwin but does offer a wide selection of pre-configured packages to use.
+GNUWin32 aims to solve this by focusing on a collection of GNU utilities which have being successfully ported to the Windows platform, this is somewhat limiting compared to Cygwin but does offer a wide selection of per-configured packages to use.

 To get started download the main .exe file from SourceForge here once downloaded move the file to your desktop or another easily accessible location.
 After that double click the .exe and it will extract the GNUWin32 folder to that location.
 A window will appear just click next and accept to begin the download process, this will download a folder called “GNUWin32” to your desktop.